quantive3/vwap-reclaim/quickstart/README.md

 ## What It Does

-- Copies `quickstart/synthetic_data/` into `polygon_cache/`
+1. Copies `quickstart/synthetic_data/` into `polygon_cache/`

-- Sets dummy credentials to avoid prompts
+2. Sets dummy credentials to avoid prompts

-- Builds a local `params` dict pinned to Jan 3–5, 2023
+3. Builds a local `params` dict pinned to Jan 3–5, 2023

-- Verifies required cache files exist
-- Temporarily injects those params and runs `strategy.main`
+4. Temporarily injects those params and runs `strategy.main`

 ### Parameters Used